curiousoffice/playbook/README.rst

 This is the team’s playbook, your playbook.

-You will find here how you and your teammates should run our software consulting company, and the tools and practices that should guide us to create quality software products.
+Here you will find how you and your teammates should run our software consulting company, as well as the tools and practices that should guide us to create quality software products.

-This document is in a continuous development process and you are a key player to make it evolve.
+This document is in a continuous development process and you are a key player in helping it evolve.
 Please contribute to it using `the Playbook's git repo
 <https://git.sophilabs.io/sophilabs/playbook>`_.

 Principles